-In Section 3 of your dossier, you report, for instance, widespread outdoor professional and consumer uses in coatings and inks as non-reactive processing aid (ERC 8d) and widespread outdoor consumer use with high intended release in rubber products (ERC 10b).
+In Section 3 of your dossier, you report, for instance, widespread outdoor consumer uses in adhesives and sealants (ERC 8d), widespread outdoor professional uses in Washing and cleaning products and as processing aid (ERC 8d), and widespread outdoor consumer use with high intended release in tyres (ERC 10b).
 These uses indicate that direct exposure to soil may occur.
 Also, you have not provided any justification as to why no sludge application to land from exposed STPs would occur and therefore indirect exposure to soil may occur.
+You also report a high number of consumer and professional uses that may be leading to indirect release to soil.

 The reported uses in your dossier indicates that direct exposure to soil may occur.
 You also have not provided any justification for point 1) and 2) above.
 In addition for the reasons explained under Appendix A.5., you have not demonstrated that the Substance is readily biodegradable.
 Therefore, you have not demonstrated that indirect exposure to soil is unlikely.
+Therefore, your adaptation is rejected.
 In any case the information provided on most of the elements of your justification are rejected for the reasons already described in the corresponding Appendix sections.